Centre for Environment, Fisheries and Aquaculture Science: Weymouth laboratory

+Fish Health Inspectorate

 The Weymouth Laboratory is the base for the Fish Health Inspectorate (FHI).
 FHI's primary role is undertake statutory and inspection duties resulting from the EU Fish Health regime and other national legislation in the area of fish and shellfish health.
 The Inspectorate also licenses and monitors imports of fish and shellfish from other countries and runs an enforcement programme aimed at preventing the illegal importation of these animals.